-Mila Design Special Events company have had a free Yelp advertising for decades.
+Mila Design Special Events company has had free Yelp advertising for decades.
 It really works!
-To place an ad on the Yelp, you don’t even need to be officially registered as a business.
+To place an ad on Yelp, you don’t even need to be officially registered as a business.

 Below is a canvas for you by Emily Washcovick, Yelp Chicago’s Local Business Partner.
 You can contact Emily with any questions.

 You have a suite of free tools in your Business User Account which can be accessed by logging in at biz.yelp.com.

 Once you have logged into your account you will want to ensure that all of your business information is up to date and accurate, including your Specialties section, which describes the goods and services you offer.

 Set a goal for your business to upload 10 photos in the next week to your account, and be sure to caption them with descriptive words that tell users more about what you do and what you offer.